jailaniteach/jailaniteach.github.io/content/logs/weekly/week-17.md

 The activities included in this lesson plan were as follows:

 Lecture (45 minutes):
 During this session, I conducted a lecture to familiarize students with the examination format and what they should expect.
 I explained the structure of the examination, including both theory and practical components.
 Additionally, I highlighted the specific topics that students should revise in preparation for the examination.
 To enhance their understanding, I presented them with example theory and practical questions.
-To supplement the lecture, we also watched a relevant video to reinforce their knowledge.
+To supplement the lecture, we also watched a video how to prepare for examination: https://www.youtube.com/watch?v=B9SptdjpJBQ

 Exercise (1 hour 15 minutes):
 Following the lecture, I assigned specific questions to individual students, allowing them to attempt past year papers.
 By allocating students to answer specific questions, I aimed to ensure that each student engaged with the material and had the opportunity to demonstrate their understanding.
 This exercise served as a practical application of their knowledge, enabling them to practice and refine their skills in a timed setting.